 It is not uncommon for students to reach the conclusion that their initial mentor selection is not the ideal match.
 As a program, we recognize this and completely support the student's decision to identify a new research mentor (core or affiliated Neuroscience faculty).
 Students wishing to identify a new Research Dissertation Advisor and who are making satisfactory progress toward the degree, will have one "grace semester" to find a new Research Dissertation Advisor and form a new Thesis Committee.
 The new Dissertation Committee may or may not include members of the original committee.
 Students choosing to switch labs will be given a "grace semester" to identify a Research Dissertation Advisor.
 Failure to identify a new Research Dissertation Advisor during the "grace semester" will result in the student being terminated from the program.
-If the Research Dissertation Advisor leaves the University, and the student chooses not leave with their Dissertation Committee, the Director of the School of Neuroscience and the Graduate Program Director to find a new Research Dissertation Advisor.
+If the Research Dissertation Advisor leaves the University, and the student chooses not leave with the Research Dissertation Advisor the student, if making satisfactory progress, should work with their Dissertation Committee, the Director of the School of Neuroscience and the Graduate Program Director to find a new Research Dissertation Advisor.